 - GBOP — Golden Broken Orange Pekoe

 - FBOP — Flowery Broken Orange Pekoe.
 This is coarser and broken with some tips.
-Popular is southern Asia.
+Popular in southern Asia.

 Fannings are finely-broken pieces of tea leaf that still have a coarse texture.
-This type of tea grade is used in tea bags.
-They are smallest pieces of tea that are left over as the higher grades of teas are gathered to be sold.
+This type of tea grade is used in teabags.
+They are the smallest pieces of tea that are left over as the higher grades of teas are gathered to be sold.
 They are also the rejects from the manufacturing process of making a higher quality of tea.

 - GOF — Golden Orange Fannings

 - BOPF — Broken Orange Pekoe Fannings.
 Main grade in Sri Lanka, Indonesia, Southern India, Kenya, Mozambique, Bangladesh, and China.
 Black leaf tea with few added ingredients, uniform particle size, and no tips

 - FBOPF — Flowery Broken Orange Pekoe Fannings

 Dust is a fine powder, much finer than fannings, made of tea particles leftover from producing higher grades of tea.